From A Wiki of Ice and Fire

 Yunkai hires two sellsword companies, the Stormcrows and the Second Sons, in addition to conscripting a force of some four thousand slave soldiers.
 Daenerys parleys with the captains of the companies, hoping to convince them to switch sides.
 Her arguments convince one of the Stormcrows' commanders, Daario Naharis, to assassinate his colleagues and pledge the company to Daenerys.
 To the Second Sons, Daenerys offers a great store of wine as tribute then attacks them in the night while they are drunk and sleeping.
 With the Stormcrows' betrayal and the Second Sons' drunkenness, Yunkai's slave army is unable to withstand Daenerys's Unsullied.
 The entire Yunkish army is slain, captured, or put to flight, and Yunkai surrenders a few days later.

 Daenerys next made for Meereen, the last of the great slave cities.
 Near Meereen, Daenerys is nearly killed by the Titan's Bastard, the former captain of the Second Sons.
-Arstan Whitebeard slays the Bastard, and finally reveals his true identity as Barristan Selmy, a famous knight of her father's Kingsguard who had served the Usurper Robert Baratheon after the end of the Rebellion.
+Arstan Whitebeard slays the Bastard, and finally reveals his true identity as Barristan Selmy, a famous knight of her father's Kingsguard who had served Robert Baratheon after the end of the Rebellion.
 He claims to have seen the error of his ways and to seeking her out as the true heir to the Seven Kingdoms.
 Selmy also reveals that Jorah Mormont, still Daenerys's trusted right arm, has been sending reports on her actions to the spymaster in King's Landing, Lord Varys, hoping for a pardon from King Robert.
 Daenerys feels betrayed by each of them, though both fervently wish to atone for their actions.
 During her Siege of Meereen, she sends them on a covert suicide mission through the sewers, half hoping that they will die in the attempt.
 The mission succeeds and wins the city with minimal blood.
 Barristan humbly submits to his Queen's judgment and is forgiven.
 Jorah stubbornly continues to insist that he had done nothing wrong, and Daenerys is forced to banish him from her service, despite her desire to pardon him.

 Having captured Meereen, Dany turns her eyes toward Westeros.
 Through talks with Barristan about her homeland and its history, however, she learns that there is much she does not know about ruling.
 Upon hearing that Astapor and Yunkai cannot maintain the peace she had hoped to bring, she resolves to bring order to Slaver's Bay before leaving it behind.
 By this time, she is close on seventeen years.